 Children's National Health System researchers, joining other teams, have uncovered new evidence that T-cells, a type of blood cells, can effectively restore antiviral immunity after transplantation for some of the most high-risk viruses following transplant.

 In a study published in Science Translational Medicine the researchers determined the feasibility and safety of using naïve-donor-derived T-cells from cord blood for transplant recipients afflicted with cytomegalovirus (CMV), a Herpes virus that can be dormant in the body for years but have potential serious long-term impacts.
 The naïve T-cells, which are “inexperienced” immune system cells, were trained in the lab to kill virus-infected cells.

-The findings open the door for advanced treatment alternatives to address CMV and other viruses, including Epstein-Barr virus (EBV) and adenovirus, in which patients are at high risk after undergoing transplants using cord blood where immunity was not built up, says Patrick Hanley, PhD, Director of GMP for Immunology at the Children’s Research Institute.
+The findings open the door for advanced treatment alternatives to address CMV and other viruses, including Epstein-Barr virus (EBV) and adenovirus, in which patients are at high risk after undergoing transplants using cord blood where immunity was not built up, says Patrick Hanley, PhD, Director of GMP for Immunology at the Research and Education.
 He is also an assistant professor in the Division of Blood and Marrow Transplantation, Center for Cancer and Immunology Research, and the Sheikh Zayed Institute for Pediatric Surgical Innovation.